i05nagai/memorandum/language/english.md

     * n
     * a person or thing that is doomed or cannot be saved.
 * inherently
+* inherent
+    * existing as a natural or basic part of something
+    * There are dangers inherent in almost every sports.
+    * I have an inherent distrust of lawyers
 * connotation
 * dismissively
 * destine